alshuriga/patrick-botman/README.md

-In order to make it work, you have to and the next environment variables:
+**In order to make it work, you have to and the next environment variables:**

-BotConfiguration.BotToken - your telegram bot token
+ - BotConfiguration.BotToken - *your telegram bot token*
-BotConfiguration.HostAddress - webhook adress (basically your app address) GiphyConfiguration.ApiToken - giphy api token
+ - BotConfiguration.HostAddress - *Webhook address (basically your app address)*
+ - GiphyConfiguration.ApiToken - *Giphy API token*